-In the periodically pulsed discharge, the reduction in the timeaveraged electron temperature is accompanied by the presence of high temperature electrons during the on-cycle.
+In the periodically pulsed discharge, the reduction in the time-averaged electron temperature is accompanied by the presence of high temperature electrons during the on-cycle.
 Their effective electron temperature is expected to be higher than at the equilibrium in the CW mode, because during the on-cycle, the electric field is higher than in the CW mode.
-Due to an excess of high-energy electrons during the on-cycle, and their fast cooling during the off-cycle (afterglow), the time averaged EEPF in a periodically pulsed discharge is expected to have a two-temperature structure, like the bi-Maxwellian EEPF in a low pressure CCP.
+Due to an excess of high energy electrons during the on-cycle, and their fast cooling during the off-cycle (afterglow), the time averaged EEPF in a periodically pulsed discharge is expected to have a two-temperature structure, like the bi-Maxwellian EEPF in a low pressure CCP.
 Since the ionization rate dependence on the electron temperature is nearly exponential, the electron temperature (electron mean energy) during the pulse on-cycle experiences just a moderate increase compared to T_e in the CW mode.
-Therefore, in a typical case of a periodically pulsed plasma when a temporal nonequilibrium between ionization and particle loss occurs ($\tau{\rm off} \gg \tau{\rm on}$), the effective electron temperature, averaged over the period ($\tau{\rm on} + \tau{\rm off}$), is always lower than T_e in the CW mode.
+Therefore, in a typical case of a periodically pulsed plasma when a temporal non-equilibrium between ionization and particle loss occurs ($\tau{off} >> \tau{on}$), the effective electron temperature, averaged over the period ($\tau{on} + \tau{off}$), is always lower than T_e in the CW mode.

-The possibility of modifying plasma parameters in capacitive and inductive RF discharges by injection of a high energy electron beam produced outside the plasma has been demonstrated in [62] and [63].
-It has been shown that injection of high-energy electrons ($\varepsilon_b \approx 100 \text{ eV}$) significantly (few times) decreased plasma potential and the electron temperature and increased the plasma density.
+The possibility of modifying plasma parameters modification in capacitive and inductive rf discharges by injection of a high energy electron beam produced outside the plasma has been demonstrated in [62,63].
+It has been shown that injection of high energy electrons ($\varepsilon_b \approx 100 \text{ eV}$) significantly (few times) decreased plasma potential and the electron temperature and increased the plasma density.
 The model based on the ionization and energy balance of bounded gas discharge plasma developed by these authors was found in close agreement with experimental observations.

-A spatially nonequilibrium plasma with cold electrons can be created by dividing the discharge chamber by a negatively biased mesh (grid) [64], [65].
+A spatially non-equilibrium plasma with cold electrons can be created by dividing the discharge chamber by a negatively biased mesh (grid) [64, 65].
 Due to its high negative potential V_G , the mesh repels all electrons with energy ε less than eV_G , where V_G is referenced to the first, active (with heating electric field) plasma subchamber.
-Therefore, only a small portion of fast electrons with $\varepsilon > eV_G$ can penetrate the second, passive (without heating electromagnetic field) subchamber.
-Due to ionization in the second subchamber performed by the fast electrons, a population of low-energy electrons is created there.
-A potential barrier created by the mesh prevents an exchange between electrons in both subchambers, and, therefore, without a heating field, the electrons in the second subchamber remain cold.
+Therefore, only a small portion of fast electrons with $\varepsilon > eV_G$ can penetrate the second, passive (without heating electromagnetic field) sub-chamber.
+Due to ionization in the second sub-chamber performed by the fast electrons, a population of low energy electrons is created there.
+A potential barrier created by the mesh prevents an exchange between electrons in both sub-chambers, and therefore, without a heating field, the electrons in the second sub-chamber remain cold.
 Their temperature is determined by the balance between their heating via electron-electron collisions with primary fast electrons and diffusion cooling.

-Using a coarse mesh with openings much larger than the Debye length, and changing the sheath width around the mesh wire with the mesh potential, one can change the mesh opacity for the middle energy electrons (in the first subchamber) and for the low-energy electrons (in the second subchamber), thus mixing electrons of both subchambers.
-As a result, the electron temperature in the second subchamber can be smoothly changed by varying the mesh potential.
-This was illustrated in [64], where the electron temperature in the second subchamber has been reduced up to two orders of magnitude, while the plasma density has been increased an order of magnitude.
-The increase in the plasma density $n{\rm eII}$ is a direct consequence of the drop in the electron temperature $T{\rm eII}$ that slows down the plasma diffusion to the wall.
+Using a coarse mesh with openings much larger than the Debye length, and changing the sheath width around the mesh wire with the mesh potential, one can change the mesh opacity for the middle energy electrons (in the first sub-chamber) and for the low energy electrons (in the second sub-chamber), thus mixing electrons of both sub-chambers.
+As a result, the electron temperature in the second sub-chamber can be smoothly changed by varying the mesh potential.
+This was illustrated in Ref.
+64, where the electron temperature in the second sub-chamber and order of magnitude.
+The increase in the plasma density n{eII} is a direct consequence of the drop in the electron temperature T{eII} that slows down the plasma diffusion to the wall.